michelmbem/AddyScript/docs/classes.md

 * The block prefixed by **read** is called the **read accessor** (or simply **reader**).
 This is actually the body of the method that will be used to read the value of the backing field.
 It usually ends with a parameterized **return** statement.
 * The block prefixed by **write** is called the **write accessor** (or simply **writer**).
 This is the body of the method that will be used to write (update) the value of the backing field.
 In this block, the script can refer to a special variable called **__value**.
 This is the value assigned to the property.
 * Each of these accessors can be omitted, but not both at the same time.
-* One of the accessors can be defined on a different scope than the property itself: for example, a public property can have a private writer.
+* One of the accessors can be defined in a different scope than the property itself: for example, a public property can have a private writer.
 Such a property can only be updated by the class itself.
 * Neither **read**, nor **write**, nor **__value** are AddyScript keywords.
 They are simply identifiers that have a special meaning in a particular context (let's say they are **contextual keywords**).
 * Since both reader and writer are functions, they can also be reduced to an arrow followed by an expression when they consist of just an expression or a parameterized **return** statement.
-* When the property is read-only (i.e. it has no writer), and that its reader does nothing more than return a value, the entire property can be declared with the following syntax: `property property_name => returned_value;`.
+* When the property is read-only (i.e.: it has no writer), and that its reader does nothing more than return a value, the entire property can be declared with the following syntax: `property property_name => returned_value;`.
 That syntax is equivalent to  `property property_name { read => returned_value; }`.

 #### Automatic properties: